-Anaheim -The granddaddy of all future New Mexico pod types!
-Anaheim was originally known as New Mexico No. 9.
-It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University, who later moved to California in the 1920's and started growing them in the Anaheim area.
+Anaheim is the granddaddy of all the current New Mexico green chile pod types!
+It was originally known as New Mexico No. 9.
+It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
+He was seeking a chile pepper that was bigger, fleshier, and milder.
+Dr. Garcia later moved to California in the 1920s and started growing them in the Anaheim area.

 Pods are 7-1/2" long and 2" wide on productive 30” plants with good foliage cover for the fruit.
 TMV resistant.
 Capsicum annuum (80 days)